Paper/Article Submission: use our – Paper Format (click on to download)

 The manuscripts in all the subject areas are welcome.
 Moreover, submitted manuscript must not be previously accepted for publication elsewhere.
 The authors should ensure that they have written entirely original works, and if the authors have used the work this has been appropriately cited or quoted.

-Authors are advised to submit the paper/article electronically as attachment in (submit your paper) or on E-mail Id of the Executive Managing Editor as per all instructions following as under.
+Submit the paper/article electronically as attachment: SUBMIT ONLINE or on E-mail ID of the Managing Editor as per all instructions following as under.

 Language: Language of the articles should be only in English.